vedikagavali/AI_Cricket_Analysis/README.md

 # Cricket Analytics Platform

-A web-based cricket analytics platform built with Flask that provides natural language querying of cricket statistics, player analysis, match predictions, and interactive visualizations.
+A web-based cricket analytics platform built with Flask that provides natural language querying of cricket statistics, player analysis, match predictions, and interactive visualizations for the benefit of trainees, trainers and folks.

 ## Table of Contents